Snkz/mongoose-rollback/README.md

     // more code
 });
 ```

+They're other mongoose ways to update/delete, they should work fine.
+Incase an issue does come up, try the above and report it please.

 Finally, this is ready to use but being updated very rapidly.
 Please open issues, report bugs etc and I will get to them.